Wild card (sports): College basketball

+Division I independents do not play in any conference tournament and, therefore, do not have an opportunity to earn an automatic berth.
+Thus, they can only receive an at-large bid to the NCAA tournament.
+Chicago State is the most recent school to compete as an independent before joining the Northeast Conference prior to the 2024–25 season.

+Teams may be ineligible for the NCAA tournament, if the NCAA has imposed a post-season ban, or if such a ban was self-imposed by the school, in response to violations of NCAA rules.
+Teams may also be ineligible if they are in transition to Division I from a different level of competition.
+Transition periods are generally three years for teams reclassifying from Division II and four years for those coming from Division III or another national affiliation organization.

+The choices of the men's selection committee are revealed on Selection Sunday, a televised event where the bracket is revealed.

 College football

 At-large bids are sometimes used for bowl games contested between NCAA Division I Football Bowl Subdivision teams.
 Most bowl games have tie-ins with specific conferences; for example, the Rose Bowl Game has traditionally hosted conference champions from the Big Ten Conference and Pac-12 Conference (or their predecessors).
 Conferences are sometimes unable to provide a team to a bowl that they have a tie-in with; this happens when a conference has signed tie-in contracts with more bowls than the number of bowl-eligible teams it has in a given year.
 In such cases, bowl organizers will issue an at-large bid to a team in another conference or an independent team.

 For example, the 2009 Humanitarian Bowl had tie-ins with the Western Athletic Conference and the Mountain West Conference.
 However, the TCU Horned Frogs of Mountain West were selected for the Fiesta Bowl (a New Year's Six bowl game), and all of the Mountain West's other teams were either tied into other bowls or ineligible.
 As a result, bowl organizers issued an at-large bid, which went to the Bowling Green Falcons of the Mid-American Conference.